FelipeKatao/Py.Html/README.md

 | Value | Value from element to your tag.

 ### Don´t edit Html code dude!
-In this stage not modify your code direct in Html, use Python code for its, only modify direct in Html after finish basic Html base code[
+In this stage not modify your code direct in Html, use Python code for its, only modify direct in Html after finish basic Html base code[^1]

+[^1]:The Base code: Is your Html with structure
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDY2MDY2Mjk1LDYzODk5Mjg1LC05NTQ0OD
+eyJoaXN0b3J5IjpbNjcyMDQ0OTIwLDYzODk5Mjg1LC05NTQ0OD
 U4NzAsMTM4OTExNDAyMSwtMTc5NTE3ODY5NCwtMzE1NTQ1Njg3
 LC03NDY2Mjc4MjYsMTM2ODU2MjQ3NywtOTU1ODk4MDEyLDE1Nz
 k4ODE2MTIsMTA1NDM3MzY2NiwtMTQxNTY3OTUzMywtMTk0MTI5